-A report by HfS Research asks, “Is Good Enough Really Good Enough?
-The Great Talent Paradox in Outsourcing.”
-It takes an in-depth look at outsourcing buyers’ top priorities, and their opinions of both the talent available from their service providers and the quality of outsourcing management in their own organizations.
+HfS offers a look at outsourcing buyers’ top priorities, as well as their opinions on talent available from their service providers and the quality of outsourcing management in their own organizations.

 Before selecting a service provider: